Your fleet is wearing out where you cannot see it.

 “The fleet is the business, but the record is what gets paid.”

 Plant hire firms I worked with across Caterpillar and Unatrac in Ghana shared one operational reality.
 The fleet is the business, but the record is what gets paid.
-The tally clerk at the subcontractor's end has structured evidence on their side.
+The subcontractor's end has structured evidence on their side.
 The owner's end has paper receipts, verbal hand-offs, and a workshop log written three days late.
 The deduction game is decided before the dispute lands.
 The operating record is what closes that gap.
 Per-machine, per-event, per-operator, PIN-attributed and time-stamped.
 The deduction defence becomes evidence-led rather than memory-led.
-That is what we built for plant hire firms in Ghana.
+The asset you own finally keeps its own evidence.

 Theo Ilori